bryanbraun/poor-mans-styleguide/README.md

 # Frontend Styleguide Template

-This styleguide template contains many common HTML elements.
+This styleguide template contains many common elements in HTML and [(Github Flavored) Markdown](https://help.github.com/articles/github-flavored-markdown).
 You can use it to demonstrate the look of your designs across a variety of content.

 If you'd like to contribute, make your changes to both the [markdown](https://github.com/bryanbraun/frontend-styleguide/blob/master/README.md) and [HTML](https://github.com/bryanbraun/frontend-styleguide/blob/master/styleguide.html) files.
 If the elements won't render in markdown (like forms, for example), you can just add them to the final section of [styleguide.html](https://github.com/bryanbraun/frontend-styleguide/blob/master/styleguide.html).